Ghostkeeper/LynDJ/README.md

 * The interface is designed to prevent accidentally starting/stopping playback, for use with fiddly touch pads.
 * Select music from your library, and create a playlist.
 * Control volume for playback, and store these volume changes for future play-throughs of that track.
-* Track metadata on tracks such as BPM, recording age, style, energy level and wen it was last played.
+* Track metadata on tracks such as BPM, recording age, style, energy level and when it was last played.
 * Sort your library by any metadata.
 * Set an end time for your session and get a warning when that time is approaching.
 * A frequency spectrograph to visualise upcoming musical cues.